Chandra (film): Plot

 Chandravathi, a princess, and Chandrahasa a music teacher.
 The two falls in love with each other.
 But the princess is engaged to Arya, settled in the US, against her wishes.
 She is not at all impressed by the US culture and tries to contact Chandrahasa to express her feelings.
 In another development, Chandrahasa promises his father that he would forget Chandravathi and allow her to marry Arya.
 But on the wedding day, the story takes a dramatic turn which ends on a happy note.

 Production

 Development

-Roopa Iyer has studied the life of quite a few royal families in India to arrive at a subject for her film.
-The last branches of Royal Families are not in a position to adjust to normal social life.
-They do not get the right match to lead a royal life that is a gift for them from ancestors.
-On this basis Roopa Iyer has added the eternal 'Love' and made a meaningful and beautiful love story subject.
-The royal families taken over by the government facing a perturbed situation is shown in this movie.
+Roopa Iyer developed the films plot after researching the life of former royal families in India to arrive at a subject for her film, focusing on the difficulties faced by their descendants in adapting to life after their estates were taken over by the government.
+The film incorporates a romantic subplot within this setting.

 Casting

 Roopa Iyer had initially considered Ramya for the lead role and even signed her for the lead role.
 However the actress was dropped from the film later as she was not in good terms with the director and the fact that she skipped Kalaripayattu class required for her role to perform stunts.
 Following that, various actresses such as Dia Mirza, Amala Paul, Amrita Rao and Aindrita Ray was considered for the role.
 Then she finalized Shriya Saran as the leading lady.
 Saran who earlier made her debut in Kannada cinema through Arasu opposite Puneeth Rajkumar in a cameo role immediately accepted the offer after reading the script.
 Furthermore, actress Ramya Krishnan and singer S. P. Balasubrahmanyam were chosen for a cameo appearance.
 Prem Kumar played the protagonist in the film.
 P. H. K. Doss took the spot behind the camera.
 Yesteryear actors Girish Karnad, Srinath and Sumithra was signed to appear in supporting roles.
 Ganesh Venkatraman has also been roped in to play the protagonist in this film.
 Tamil actor Vivek made his Kannada debut.